LeagueOS/legal/TermsOfUse.md

 # Terms of Use

-### Last Modified ___________, 2022
+#### Last Modified February 17, 2022

 The below terms and conditions govern your access to and use of LeagueOS.gg and/or LeagueOS-branded applications, including any content, functionality, and services offered on or through the same (collectively, and with any replacements thereof, the “Website”).
 Any services and functionalities offered to users through the Website may collectively be referred to as “Services” herein.

 Within this policy, “you” or “User” means a user of the Website, and “we”, “us”, “our” or “LeagueOS” refers to LeagusOS, Inc., a Delaware corporation.
 There may be various categories of Users, and a reference to a User by another term (e.g., a League Owner or Sponsor), or providing specific terms applicable to certain categories of Users, does not affect or change the general obligations of all Users as set forth in this policy.

-By using the Website, or by clicking to accept or agree to the Terms of Use when this option is made available to you, you accept and agree to be bound by and to abide by these Terms of Use and our Privacy Policy, found at [privacy policy URL], incorporated herein by reference.
+By using the Website, or by clicking to accept or agree to the Terms of Use when this option is made available to you, you accept and agree to be bound by and to abide by these Terms of Use and our Privacy Policy, found at [https://www.leagueos.gg/privacy](https://www.leagueos.gg/privacy), incorporated herein by reference.
 If you do not want to agree to these Terms of Use or the Privacy Policy at any time, you must not continue to access or use the Website.

 PLEASE REVIEW THE ARBITRATION PROVISION SET FORTH BELOW CAREFULLY, AS IT WILL REQUIRE YOU TO RESOLVE DISPUTES WITH LEAGUEOS THROUGH FINAL AND BINDING ARBITRATION.